coderx86/rise-at-seven-clone/README.md

 **Rise At Nine** is a high-fidelity frontend clone of a premium digital PR and SEO agency website named Rise at Seven](https://riseatseven.com/).
 It focuses heavily on complex, silky-smooth interactions and a premium glassmorphic user interface.
 The project implements modern web techniques, including intricate scroll-driven animations, custom performance-optimized mouse cursors, horizontal infinite marquees, and layered layout pinning to provide a top-tier visual experience.

 ## Personal Experience
-This is one of the most challenging frontend projects of my life.
+This is one of the most challenging frontend tasks of my life.
 Initially, I tried to clone the site with zero knowledge of GSAP by relying entirely on AI.
 However, AI alone left me disappointed when trying to string together complex, high-performance animation timelines.

 Because of this, I decided to learn GSAP from scratch.
 I learned GSAP from Javascript Mastery on YouTube, various other YouTube channel playlists, the official documentation, and used AI to supplement my learning.
 I am still learning to truly master GSAP, but this project represents a massive milestone in my frontend animation journey.